 The sprayed plant doubles all rates and requires separate estimates.
-Goats Our rates are determined by the amount of vegetation, the area to be cleaned, and the amount of time we think it will take to do a great job.
+Our rates are determined by the amount of vegetation, the area to be cleaned, and the amount of time we think it will take to do a great job.
 We expect the owner to provide a clear path for our fences, so it could be that a customer has to hire someone to do this part.
-We don't do Northwest Arkansas, but we strongly recommend that Greedy Goats rates be time and material based.
+We don't recommend removing poison ivy yourself; you should call a tree care company, but we strongly recommend that tree service rates be time and material based.

 Several options for the removal of these dangerous plants will be suggested and the process of eradicating poison ivy can begin, so you can enjoy the outdoors without worries.
-Poison Ivy Control of Wisconsin will expertly inspect your entire property and locate all poison ivy plants.
+Tree trimming companies like Cicoria Tree and Crane Service in Beverly, MA will expertly inspect your entire property and locate all poison ivy plants and provide you with a free quote for removal.
 However, this is not enough when it comes to picking poison ivy, since there are tons of three-leaf plants.
 Identify poison ivy and a similar plant, poison oak, by the memorable rhyme leaves of three, let it be.

 Usually, poison ivy doesn't grow very tall, unless it has been attached to the side of a tree, fence, or wall.
 The most effective way to prevent poison ivy from growing back is to use a multi-pronged approach that includes applying a natural herbicide, removing the plant (both from the surface and from the roots), and then routine inspection to see if it will grow back.
 Considered the gold standard when it comes to getting rid of poison ivy, manual eradication is the most effective.
 While chemical treatments may seem very effective at first, they don't always kill the plant's root system, meaning that poison ivy roots in the ground can grow back.